 I had had to postpone the car's trip to the trimmers due to the oil leak.
 So now I had a date and had to get it ready.
 The new hood had arrived from Holland, which I laid over the frame, to make sure it fitted, and it did and looks good.

 So Now I needed to look at the back seat.
 When I bought the car, it had no back seat, with just a board covering the hole.
-I had bought a second had back seat on the internet but found that, when I tried it in the car, it was too big.
-I was for a saloon not a convertible.
+I had bought a second hand back seat on the internet but found that, when I tried it in the car, it was too big.
+It was for a saloon not a convertible.
 So I had to strip off the outer skins and shorten the length of both the squab and backrest including the foam.
 I could then fit the hinges and make sure it folded correctly

 On Friday 18th October 2024 I gave the car it's maiden voyage on it's 9 mile trip to the car trimmer.
 It behaved beautifully.
 Now it's Ian Cherry's job to fit new carpets, retrim the seats and door cards and fit the new hood.